worl2997/Domain_based_OD_Framework/README.md

     2. cd CCAI
     3. sudo pip install -r requirements.txt
 ### Download pre-trained weights  (if you want train with yolov3 pre-trained weight)
+Now we support 3 yolo-based model
+- yolov3
+- yolov3-tiny
+- lw_yolo (our proposed light weight yolo -> https://www.mdpi.com/1099-4300/24/1/77)
+**Pretrained weight of the proposed model is not supported yet.**
+- You can get pretrained backbone weights of yolov3, yolov3-tiny model (**darknet53.conv74**, **yolov3-tiny.conv.15**)

     $ cd weights/
     $ bash download_weights.sh
 ### Set the domains.txt file
 Each line of domains.txt means one domain.
-First term in each line is domain name, and other are class name.
+First term in each line is domain name (Highway, Park etc), and other are class name.
-You can find downloadable class names in domain_list.csv.
+You can find downloadable class names in domain_list.csv

 For example, if you set domains.txt as below,
-then you can get Highway, Park domain models, trained with [Car, Bus], [Person, Tree, Dog] data
+then you can download [Car, Bus] class data in Highway directory, Park domain models, trained with [Car, Bus], [Person, Tree, Dog] data

 you can find trainable class list at https://learnopencv.com/fast-image-downloader-for-open-images-v4/